unm-digital-history/campus-history/essays/sub/index.md

 [^note8]: Garrett Ordower, "Student Union Target for Change," _Albuquerque Journal_, January 20, 2001.

 Project delays pushed the completion of the renovation to July 2003.
+No further major renovations to the SUB took place between 2003 and 2025.

 ## Features and Amenities
 At various times in its history, the SUB included a sodar bar, a bowling alley, a billiards room, a video game arcade, and a fitness center.
 Services available at the SUB have included a barber shop, a bank, and a backpacking equipment rental desk.